 752 36 UPPSALA

-My main interest lies in sperm biology and the detection of mechanisms and genetic processes behind evolutionary adaptations, sexual selection and to what extent this triggers evolution and/or adaptations.
-I am working on revealing genetic and environmental contribution in behaviour and phenotypic variation in responses to different environmental conditions.
-Through my doctoral education with Simone Immler, I have specialised further into sperm biology, especially epigenetics and small RNAs.
+My main interest lies in sperm biology and the detection of mechanisms/ genetic processes behind evolutionary adaptations, sexual selection and to what extent this triggers evolution and/or adaptations.
+I am working on revealing genetic and environmental contribution in behaviour & phenotypic variation in responses to different environmental conditions.
+Via my doctoral education with S. Immler, I have specialised further into sperm biology, esp. epigenetics & small RNAs.

 Nyckelord: bioinformatics molecular evolution molecular biology rna sequencing rna rnasequencing single cell rna-seq rna interference